-The Advanced Air Power Course (AAPC) is designed to give students an understanding of air power theory and doctrine that complements the training provided through the Air Force’s Professional Military Education and Training continuum.
-The aim of the AAPC is to enhance the professional knowledge of air power of personnel who have already developed an understanding of air power fundamentals.
-During the course of 13 weekly seminars, students’ existing knowledge on air power is questioned and challenged, and they are encouraged to express opinions on each of the topics.
-Air power topics covered range from World War I to current operations in Afghanistan, Libya, and Syria and conclude with a discussion of air power into the future.
+The aim of the Age of Air Power Course (AAPC) is to enhance the professional knowledge of Air Force members who have already developed an understanding of the fundamentals of air power.
+During the course of 13 weekly seminars, a student’s existing knowledge of air power is questioned and challenged, and they are encouraged to express opinions on each of the topics.
+The air power topics covered range from World War I to current operations in Afghanistan, Libya, Iraq and Syria, and conclude with a discussion of air power into the future.
 The course is particularly suitable for those members who have already spent some time in the Royal Australian Air Force (typically a minimum of five to ten years) and are seeking to supplement their understanding of air power.

-The essay and participation in on-line discussions are assessed and students must obtain a pass in both components to pass the course.
-A commitment of approximately eight hours per week is required for reading course material and participating in on-line discussions.
+The essay and participation in the online discussions are assessed, and students must obtain a pass in both components to pass the course.
+A commitment of approximately eight hours per week is required for reading the course material and participating in online discussions.

-Note: Completion of the Basic and Intermediate Air Power Courses are not pre-requisites for the Advanced Air Power Course.
+Note: Completion of the Fundamentals and Strategies of Air Power Courses are not pre-requisites for the AAPC but would be an advantage.